 Unusually for Apple, the company originally noted that Siri was "in beta" and that the company would "continue to improve it over time."
 With the release of iOS 7, Apple removed the "beta" tag.

-Based on hands-on use, Siri typically works well in a quiet room for basic tasks like sending a text message or e-mail message.
-This use alone is vastly superior to typing on the small display and likely to be worth the price of the device for many.
+As Siri is free, there's no real reason not to play around with it yourself, but based on years of hands-on use, Siri typically works well in a quiet room for basic tasks like sending a text message, sending an e-mail, or making a phone call to a listed contact.
+This functionality alone is vastly superior to typing on the small display for many.

-Siri also usually works well for dictating notes in addition to setting reminders, appointments and alarms.
+Siri also usually works well for dictating notes in addition to setting reminders, appointments, timers, and alarms.
 In a noisy environment or with a multi-step process, it's more likely to be inaccurate or take more time than just tapping on the display.

-If you have reasonable expectations, you likely will be delighted.
-However, if you expect Siri to be a replacement for a human assistant, you will be disappointed.
+One reader emailed to complain and ask "Why is Siri so stupid?" and well...
+It is a bit harsh to say that Siri is stupid.
+If you have experience with text-to-speech recognition systems from years past, and you have reasonable expectations, you likely will be delighted with Siri.
+However, if you expect Siri to be a replacement for a human assistant, you will be very disappointed.

 Siri Hacks for iPhone 4 and iPod touch 4th Gen